Skip to main content

 What Slows Recovery Down

 Staying in the same environment without changing anything.
-If the job that burned you out is still operating the same way, recovery will stall.
+If the job that burned you out is still operating the same way, recovery often stalls.
 You can build coping skills, but you cannot out-habit a toxic workload.
 Something in the environment has to give.

 Treating recovery as an event instead of a practice.
 A weekend retreat does not fix burnout.
 A vacation does not fix burnout.
 Both can help, but only as supplements to a daily practice that continues after you come home.
 Recovery is a behavior pattern, not a moment.

 Waiting to feel motivated before starting.
-Motivation does not precede recovery.
-Recovery produces motivation.
+Motivation does not reliably precede recovery.
+Recovery tends to produce motivation.
 If you wait until you feel like doing the work, you will wait indefinitely.
 Behavioral activation research is clear on this: action first, feeling second.

 What Speeds Recovery Up

 A consistent daily practice.
-Ten minutes every day beats an hour twice a week.
+Ten minutes every day tends to beat an hour twice a week.
 Your nervous system responds to frequency, not volume.
 I built Fine Is a Lie around this principle because it is what the research supports and what worked for me personally.
 If you are not sure what to do with those ten minutes, here is a 10-minute burnout routine that covers the essentials.
+For the broader framework, see how to recover from burnout.

 Removing or reducing the primary stressor.
-If you can change roles, negotiate your workload, or set one meaningful boundary at work, recovery accelerates.
+If you can change roles, negotiate your workload, or set one meaningful boundary at work, recovery tends to accelerate.
 You do not have to quit.
 But something has to shift.
 If quitting is not an option right now, there are ways to recover without leaving your job.

 Professional support.
-A therapist, especially one trained in CBT or behavioral approaches, can accelerate recovery by helping you identify patterns you cannot see on your own.
+A therapist, especially one trained in CBT or behavioral approaches, can help you identify patterns you cannot see on your own.
 This is not a substitute for daily practice.
 It is a multiplier.

 Start Now